-- 1 Black History Month DBP Member Webinar •
+- 1 Black History Month DBP Member Webinar • - = DBP Members

-- 16 CDOC Web Seminar♦

-- ♦ = CDOC Members

-- = DBP Members

-- 1 National Freedom Day, celebrates the signing of the Thirteenth Amendment, which abolished slavery in the United States in 1865. - 1 St. Brigid of Kildare, feast day for St. Brigid celebrated by some Christian denominations. - 1-2 Imbolc, a Gaelic, Pagan, and Wiccan traditional festival that represents making way for spring and the rebirth of nature. - 2 Candlemas, a Christian holiday that celebrates three occasions: the presentation of the child Jesus, Jesus' first entry into the temple, and the Virgin Mary's purification. - 3 St. Blaise Day (The Blessing of the Throats), the feast day of St. Blaise of Sebaste celebrated by the Roman Catholic Church and some Eastern Catholic Churches. - 3 Setsubun-Sai (Beginning of Spring), the day before the beginning of spring in Japan, celebrated annually as part of the Spring Festival. - 3 Four Chaplains Day, commemorates the anniversary of the sinking of the US Army transport Dorchester and the heroism of the four chaplains aboard. - 5 Maghi-Purnima, a Hindu festival especially for worshippers of Lord Vishnu.
-Devotees take a holy bath on this day and carry out charity work.
+- 1 National Freedom Day, celebrates the signing of the Thirteenth Amendment, which abolished slavery in the United States in 1865. - 1 St. Brigid of Kildare, feast day for St. Brigid celebrated by some Christian denominations. - 1-2 Imbolc, a Gaelic, Pagan, and Wiccan traditional festival that represents making way for spring and the rebirth of nature. - 2 Candlemas, a Christian holiday that celebrates three occasions: the presentation of the child Jesus, Jesus' first entry into the temple, and the Virgin Mary's purification. - 3 St. Blaise Day (The Blessing of the Throats), the feast day of St. Blaise of Sebaste celebrated by the Roman Catholic Church and some Eastern Catholic Churches. - 3 Setsubun-Sai (Beginning of Spring), the day before the beginning of spring in Japan, celebrated annually as part of the Spring Festival. - 3 Four Chaplains Day, commemorates the anniversary of the sinking of the US Army transport Dorchester and the heroism of the four chaplains aboard. - 7-8 Lailat al Miraj, a Muslim holiday that commemorates the prophet Muhammad's nighttime journey from Mecca to the "Farthest Mosque" in Jerusalem, where he ascended to heaven, was purified, and given the instruction for Muslims to pray five times daily.
+Note that in the Muslim calendar, a holiday begins on the sunset of the previous day, so observing Muslims will celebrate Lailat al Miraj starting at sundown on February 7.